Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 * Custom Footer

 ## Score Settings
 Organization administrators can customize score settings for libraries by selecting **Organization Settings** in the User menu and **Score Settings** in the sidebar.
-This setting provides two options.
-Selecting **Default Scoring** will use an algorithm that includes not only vulnerabilities but the age and versioning of a library.
-You may also choose to base scoring solely on vulnerabilities by selecting **Vulnerability-only Scoring**.
+This setting provides two options:
+* **Default Scoring** uses an algorithm that includes vulnerabilities as well as the age and versioning of a library.
+* **Vulnerability-Only Scoring** bases scoring solely on vulnerabilities.

 <a href="assets/images/Library_Score_Settings.png" rel="lightbox" title="Library Score Settings"><img class="thumbnail" src="assets/images/Library_Score_Settings.png"/></a>

-It is possible to configure policy settings such that any library in violation will automatically receive a failing score (F).
-This is controlled within **Policy Management**, but if set up, you will see an alert message here in Score Settings.
-Clicking the **policy** link will navigate you to **Library Policy**, where these settings may be viewed and revised by administrators.
+You can also configure policy settings in **Policy Management** so that any library in violation automatically receives a failing score (F).
+Once these settings are chosen, you'll see an alert message in **Score Settings**.
+Clicking the **policy** link in the alert navigates you to **Library Policy**, where administrators may view and revise these settings.

 <!-- Let's link to new policy management section once created -->